dib-lab/dibsi/WHO.md

 instructional strategies for "training the trainers", effective computational teaching, and evaluation and assessment.

+### TA and Instructor Coordination

+Lisa J. Cohen, graduate student.

+Lisa is working on her PhD in Dr. Brown's lab, working on environmental molecular biology and large-scale bioinformatics.

 ## Photo credits

 The photos on this site are Copyright (C) 2016 Jonathan Eisen, and reproduced